enio-infotera/diarmuidie.github.io/_posts/2016-04-05-using-nginx-as-a-reverse-proxy-for-developing-microservice-with-docker-compose.md

     error_log  /var/log/nginx/error.log error;
 }
 ```
 This block tells nginx to pass all requests for `microservice1.test` to the microservices app container (`http://microservice1_app_1`).
-You will get this domain when you start the microservice container by running `docker ps` and looking under the "NAMES" column.
+You can get this domain when you start the microservice container by running `docker ps` and looking under the "NAMES" column.

 Note that the `proxy_intercept_errors` option is set to `on` so that nginx will return all error responses from the microservice, instead of returning the default Nginx response.
 This is useful if you return debug info as part of the response.